owncloud-archive/documentation/admin_manual/installation/source_installation.rst

     apt install php7.0-intl php7.0-mcrypt php-imagick
     apt install php7.0-zip php7.0-xml php7.0-mbstring

-The remaining steps are analogus to the installation on Ubuntu 14.04 as shown below.
+The remaining steps are analogous to the installation on Ubuntu 14.04 as shown below.

 Example Installation on Ubuntu 14.04 LTS Server
 -----------------------------------------------